tamouse/r5_graphql_react/README.md

 React front-end client.

 I'm not using any of the webpacker or webpack-rails features, making this a pure Rails API and a pure React client.
+The API and client live in separate subdirectories in this repo.

 ## What's included

-- Postgres database
+- Postgres database integration
 - JSON Web Token authentication
 - UUIDs for database objects
-- Rails application template, including template files and rc file
+- Rails application template, including template files and rc file (under development)
-- React+Apollo client supporting sign up, login, and logout with JWTs
+- React+Apollo client supporting sign up, login, and logout with JWTs (initialized via `create-react-app`)

 ## TODOs: